 How to Extract Leads from LinkedIn Sales Navigator

 Sales Navigator is amazing for finding leads.
 The filters are insane.
-Company size, job title, geography, years in role, recent job changes.
+Company size, job title, geography, years in role, recent job changes, technologies used, events attended.
 You can slice and dice your ideal customer profile down to exactly who you want.

 But here’s the problem: LinkedIn really doesn’t want you taking that data anywhere else.